nikkieverett/recipe-app/recipes/caramel-apple-toffee-cake.md

 allow cake to cool completely
- about 45 minutes. top with whipped cream topping drizzle with remaining caramel sauce and sprinkle with toffee chips. serve immediately or cover cake and store in the refrigerator until ready to serve.
+ about 45 minutes. top with whipped cream topping drizzle with remaining caramel sauce and sprinkle with toffee chips. serve immediately or cover cake and store in the refrigerator until ready to serve.'

 ingredients: '2 cups all-purpose flour*
 1 tablespoon baking powder